mathspp/mathspp/pages/02.blog/00.tags/code-review/blog.md

 title: "Code review blog articles"
 ---

-# “code review” tag
+# “CODE REVIEW” tag

-## articles where we explore the elegance of a piece of code
+## Articles where we explore the elegance of a piece of code